 Systems that do not carry a certification will need to be reviewed in full by the consent authorities against the standard and this may cost a little more for the consent, due to time and resources used by the authorities to achieve an understanding of the proposed technology.

 Sometimes the consent process can seem very complicated and time-consuming.
 If you are working with an architect, then they will be able to process the required consent applications for you.
 Some may have already priced the consent process into the cost of their services.
 If you need consent for just the Composting Toilet System and no building work you can employ a local consent specialist who will do the whole process for you for a commission or small fee.
-Additionally, if you are using a builder to install your WCT and/or they are doing other construction works for you they may be the best option to help with or do the building consent for you.
-Remember you will save time if you use an experienced professional for the consent application process leaving you with more time to get on with life.
+Additionally, if you are using a builder to install your WCT and/or they are doing other construction works for you, they may be the best option to help with or do the building consent for you.
+Remember you will save time if you use an experienced professional for the consent application process, leaving you with more time to get on with life.

-WCTNZ® will support the customer during the process of consent application always by way of education and clarification to the consent authorities as to the nature and performance of this waste management technology.
+WCTNZ® will support the customer during the process of consent application by way of education and clarification to the consent authorities as to the nature and performance of this waste management technology.

 Waterless Composting Toilets are a safe and effective means of treating black waste in a household.
-They are environmentally beneficial as they consume no water and turn what is commonly viewed as a waste material back into a valuable resource (nutrient-dense compost).
+They are environmentally beneficial as they consume no water and turn what is commonly viewed as a waste material into a valuable resource (nutrient-dense compost).

-We believe in our technology, and we will continue to work alongside the government and council to help build awareness and strong knowledge of our products.
-It is our genuine hope that composting toilets will become common in New Zealand households and it is our belief that in the future, as resources decline and access to precious freshwater resources dwindle, use of waterless composting toilets will in fact one day be mandatory.
+We believe in our technology, and we will continue to work alongside the government and councils to help build awareness and strong knowledge of our products.
+It is our genuine hope that composting toilets will become common in New Zealand households and it is our belief that in the future, as resources decline and access to precious freshwater resources dwindle, use of waterless composting toilets will in fact one day be widespread.

-WCTNZ® | Waterless Composting Toilets NZ Limited | Copyright 2021 ©
+WCTNZ® | Waterless Composting Toilets NZ Limited | Copyright 2024 ©